 Intangible assets consist of the trademarks "Reign" and "Reign Opulence" (collectively "Trademarks").
-The Trademarks were purchased on June 30, 2015 from a third party in exchange for 1,000,000 shares of the Company's restricted stock, valued at \$250,000 (based on the estimated fair value of the stock on the date of grant) plus \$10,000 accrued in accounts payable in the accompanying Balance Sheet at September 30, 2015 for the purchase of two trademarks.
-The Company has recorded a total of \$260,000 as intangible assets in the accompanying Balance Sheet at September 30, 2015.
+The Trademarks were purchased on June 30, 2015 from a third party in exchange for 1,000,000 shares of the Company's restricted stock, valued at \$250,000 (based on the estimated fair value of the stock on the date of grant) plus \$10,000 cash for the purchase of two trademarks.
+The Company has recorded a total of \$260,000 as intangible assets in the accompanying Balance Sheet at March 31, 2016.
 Intangible assets are amortized over the estimated useful life of the trademarks.
-There was no amortization expense for the nine months ended September 30, 2015 and 2014 as amortization of the Trademarks will begin when the Company launches its website and begins to market the trademarked names.
+There was no amortization expense for the three months ended March 31, 2016 and 2015 as amortization of the Trademarks will begin when the Company launches its website and begins to market the trademarked names, which is planned for in late second calendar quarter of 2016.